Can I register my child for a session that is not for his or her age group?

 How many campers are in my child’s session?
 What is the ratio of staff to children, and what training does the staff receive?

 There are as many as 48 campers in each session.
-For most activities, campers will be working in smaller groups of 12 or 24.
+For most activities, campers will be working in smaller groups of 12.
 In addition to the Summer Camp Director, there are four Head Counselors and about eight Junior Counselors per session.
 The Director and Head Counselors are CPR/First Aid Certified; Junior Counselors also receive basic First Aid Training during their orientation.
 All camp staff members attend special training and orientation at the MSPCA, and are fully CORI/SORI checked prior to camp.

 My child is allergic to (animals, nuts, hay, ect.) can they still attend camp?